becauseinterwebs/jsonapi-sequelize-query/README.md

     myModel.findAll(query).then(results => ...

-For example, if the main resource is **users**, a query may look like:
+For example, if the main resource is **user**, a query may look like:

     http://someurl.com/user?include=address&filter[user.firstName][like]=Tom